deltamobile/freebase-ingest/README.md

 Scripts for loading the Freebase RDF Dump into a triple store.

-Someone with the Apache Foundation, possibly Andrew Franklin Seaborne, create a Perl script and some notes on loading a Freebase dump into a triple store here:
+Someone with the Apache Foundation, possibly Andrew Franklin Seaborne, created a Perl script and some notes on loading a Freebase dump into a triple store here:

 http://people.apache.org/~andy/Freebase20121223/